steveliles/implicit-futures/README.markdown

 Not bad, we can return an object of the desired type which is a transparent Implicit Future, and we can deal with exceptions raised during the realisation of the promised result.

+When you create a PromissoryService you will pass it an ExecutorService to which it can submit work to realise its implicit futures.
+This allows you to control the way in which threads are created and managed.

 ## Service Level Agreements

 Java's explicit Future class has realisation methods that allow the caller to give up after waiting a specified length of time for the result to be realised.
 We can use this to implement SLA's for our implicit futures and realise them with default values if the SLA is breached.